 - The Administrative Trials Permit fee applies only to applications for a Trials permit requiring no technical input.
 No other fees will be applied to this type of application

-- The off-label fee covers all aspects of the evaluation of an application for extension of Authorisation for a minor use, and no other fees apply where the application is submitted by a grower or grower representative.
+- The off-label or EAMU fee covers all aspects of the evaluation of an application for extension of Authorisation for a minor use (EAMU), and no other fees apply where the application is submitted by a grower or grower representative.
 Modular fees will be applied where the application is submitted by or on behalf of the authorisation holder, except for EAMUs included applications for the renewal of product authorisations

 - The administrative application fee is used for applications involving no technical input (and own-use parallel imports)

 - For Northern Ireland parallel import applications a co-ordination fee will be charged in all cases and, where necessary, an additional verification fee will also be charged

 - The specialist evaluation fees cover the evaluation of data or a case in each of the specialist areas (active/product chemistry; toxicology; residues/consumer exposure; operator exposure; ecotoxicology; fate and behaviour; efficacy and crop safety).
 Either the case fee or data fee will be charged in each area, but not both